 Book Title: The Power of Business Process Improvement: 10 Simple Steps to Increase Effectiveness, Efficiency, and Adaptability

 OUR TAKE: Susan Page’s book provides examples, checklists, quizzes, software tools, and formulas to guide readers through each step.
-Page also explores map processes, internal controls, and how to improve processes and then implement them.
+Page also explores map processes, internal controls, and how to improve processes and implement them.

 OUR TAKE: Paula Berman offers step-by-step instructions explaining how to take a systematic approach to process management, design key processes, document procedures, and revise existing processes when possible.